Welcome to the 2nd NORDIC NEUROTRAUMA CONFERENCE, November 18th-20th 2019 in Lund, Sweden!

 As we all can acknowledge, neurotrauma care is no doubt a multidisciplinary discipline.
 This upcoming meeting will appeal to both clinical specialists, as well as clinicians undergoing specialist training, in areas such as emergency medicine, neurosurgery, anaesthesiology, intensive care, neurology, general surgery, orthopaedic surgery, rehabilitation medicine, pain medicine, radiology, neuropsychology, clinical chemistry, coagulation medicine and vascular surgery.

 We aim to hold a meeting that reflects the clinical reality.
 Hence, the NNC meeting will have a clinical patient-oriented emphasis, although experimental/animal research with obvious clinical implications will also be encouraged.
 Topics, such as Prehospital Care, ER management, Coagulation in Neurotrauma, Spinal Cord Injuries, Neurotrauma in Sports, Imaging in Neurotrauma, Neurobiomarkers, Neurointensive Care and Rehabilitation will ensure that this clinical multidisciplinary aspect we feel so important is widely covered.
 We will also incorporate interactive sessions as much as possible in order to involve participants in these important subjects.
 Specially invited top international speakers will present new exciting data and discuss important clinical problems.
-There will be opportunities to present abstracts, both as posters and oral presentations, with a special prize, the Bertil Romner Award, for the best abstract.
+There will be opportunities to present abstracts, both as posters and oral presentations, with a special prize, the Bertil Romner Award (dedicated to the late Professor Bertil Romner, one of the founders of SNC), for the best abstract.

 We aim to have an exciting and relevant educational program, which gives those who undergo specialist training a chance to learn from the experts in the field.
 This will take place in the form of workshops, interactive presentations and interactive surveys on current practices.
 Also, we will strive to initiate a research platform within the NNC, involving multicentre, international, high quality research projects and guidelines.

-The first NNC meeting, in November 2017, was a great success with 260 participants.
-Although the majority were from the Nordic countries, we had delegates from 14 countries, from New Zealand to Ethiopia and the USA.
+The first NNC meeting, in November 2017, was a great success with over 260 participants.
+Although the majority of delegates were from the Nordic countries, we had delegates from 14 countries, from New Zealand to Ethiopia and the USA.
 The feedback from the post-conference survey showed overwhelmingly excellent reviews.

 We look forward to seeing you in Lund in November 2019!